yudar1024/cloud-technology-samples/alicloud/alicloudservice/README.md

 This application was generated using JHipster 6.8.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.8.0](https://www.jhipster.tech/documentation-archive/v6.8.0).

+This is a "microservice" application intended to be part of a microservice architecture, please refer to the [Doing microservices with JHipster][] page of the documentation for more information.

+This application is configured for Service Discovery and Configuration with .
+On launch, it will refuse to start if it is not able to connect to .

 ## Development

 To start your application in the dev profile, run: